Yes, two of the new optional coverages available are:

 You retain the rights to your slogan for 12 months from the expiry date of the policy or from the time of cancellation.
 After more than one year, you'll have to pay another $100 application fee to renew the slogan.

-Call us or visit any driver licensing office for assistance.
+Call us or book an appointment to visit any ICBC driver licensing office for assistance.

 You may contact